lybird300/lybird300.github.io/_posts/2015-05-01-inspect-big-data.md

 <pre><code>awk: awk '{if( NF > max ) max = NF} END {print max}' filename</code></pre><br/>
 Rows:
 <pre><code>wc -l filename</code></pre>
+<blockquote>If the file is not that big, you can simply open it using the internal text editor of MobaXterm and then put the cursor on the last element of a line (wrap view).
+The row and column information of that position will be displayed at the bottom of the text editor.
+Be careful though.
+The number of columns may not be the number of meaningful items per line due to possible whitespaces.
+Once I miscalculated the number of items and used the wrong number as a default parameter value.
+Then it took me almost an entire day trying to figure out why the program did not produce expected results.
+Of course it couldn't, because it was fed wrong data!</blockquote>
 Display specific lines (based on line number) of a file using sed command
 <pre><code></code></pre>
 <pre><code></code></pre>